• Home

 TGA Breeze S4

-My Tramper TWS broke down for the first time in more than 2.5 years due to a faulty battery, that was replaced, no quibble, under warranty.
+My Tramper TWS broke down for the first time in more than 2.5 years due to a faulty lithium battery, that was replaced, no quibble, under warranty.
 My disability had worsened, meaning that I could no longer do regular rides of 14 to 35 miles, nor ride really rough and muddy ground, so I sold it for £5000, and got a brand new TGA Breeze S4 on Motability.
-It broke down after only 1 day, it stopped dead at 8mph when going over a little rough ground, bleating Error Code 2.
+On day one the Breeze stopped dead at 8mph when going over a little rough ground, bleating Error Code 2.
 I have no idea what Error Code 2 means, and nor did my supplier.
 But it restarted when I switched it off and back on.
 This was not a good experience, because in the event of it losing power the Breeze stops like you've hit a brick wall - throwing you forwards.
 There is a warning in the manual that this will happen if you were to suddenly switch the ignition off whilst in motion (advised in the manual in the event of the brakes failing!), in which case, the manual advises, you are to sit back and brace yourself against the handlebars, but no warning in the manual that if the Breeze thinks that it's got a fault or thinks it's overheating it will stop instantly, like hitting a brick wall, with no warning.

-Just three days later the Breeze cut out completely going up a hill whose gradient is well within TGA's claimed ability for %, and turning the ignition off and back on did not restart it.
-The poor quality 1400 watt motor overheats and switches off under relatively little strain.
-In comparison my Tramper TWS managed the same hill, and much more, day in, day out, and I've since climbed the same hill with my Mini Crosser M2, also without a problem.
+Just three days later the Breeze cut out completely going up a very steep hill whose gradient is well within TGA's claimed ability for %, and turning the ignition off and back on did not restart it.
+The 1400 watt motor overheats and switches off under such strain.
+In comparison my Tramper TWS managed the same hill, and much more, day in, day out.

 In the event of the Breeze overheating, and switching off, you are to get on your hands and knees (very disabled friendly!) and crawl around looking for the reset button (one of two different reset buttons) which you will find slightly forward of and behind the left rear wheel, see the photo).
 The description in the manual, assuming that you've brought it with you (?!), of where this is is at best unclear, and if you've got the old manual is wrong, the diagram in that puts it somewhere around the right hand side of the back of the machine.
 In my case when the Breeze stopped five of us could not find the reset button and so a volunteer crawled under the Breeze to find the lever to release the brakes (see photo) so that it could be pushed into a recovery vehicle.
 It was only the next day when I lay down beside the Breeze that I saw the button, and it restarted.

-The good of the TGA Breeze S4 was the suspension and captain's seat, and being £3,000 cheaper than the far more capable, far more reliable, Trampers and Mini Crosser.
-The bad of the TGA Breeze, compared with the Tramper and Mini Crosser, in addition to unreliability, was:
+The good of the TGA Breeze S4 was the suspension and captain's seat, and being £3,000 cheaper than the far more capable, far more reliable, Tramper and Tramper TWS.
+The bad of the TGA Breeze, compared with the Tramper, in addition to unreliability, was:

 - the jolty brakes